Call for a FREE Evaluation

 Who Is Responsible for My Pedestrian Accident?

-In most cases, pedestrian accidents happen because of a driver’s negligence.
+In most cases, pedestrian accidents happen due to a driver’s negligence.
 Most often, the driver fails to see or react to the presence of a pedestrian until it’s too late.
 Common examples include:

 • Speeding